 Every lost and wandered thing

-what he knows of impermanence,
+What he knows of impermanence,

 the perseverance of chased quail,

-four ways to summon kestrel, the
+four ways to summon regret, the

 misapplication of punctuality, how

-to craft tombs for a waiting boy.
+to craft tombs for waiting boys.

 It will be a busy morning, this.